l Infection and inflammation

-Microglia, the principal neuroimmune sentinels in the brain, continuously sense changes in their environment and respond to invading pathogens, toxins, and cellular debris, thereby affecting neuroinflammation.
+Microglia, the principal neuroimmune sentinel in the brain, continuously sense changes in their environment and respond to invading pathogens, toxins, and cellular debris, thereby affecting neuroinflammation.
 Microbial pathogens produce small metabolites that influence neuroinflammation, but the molecular mechanisms that determine whether pathogen derived small metabolites affect microglial activation of neuroinflammation remain to be elucidated.
-We found that Microglia express high levels of two mouse odorant receptors (ORs), Olfr110 and Olfr111, which recognize a pathogenic metabolite, secreted by pathogen (Lee et al. 2020).
-Greater knowledge of these interactions could provide fundamental insight into the physiological and pathological roles of ectopically expressed ORs in brain.
-This interaction induces microglial activation, suggesting a unique pathogen-derived metabolite-mediated Pathogen–Brain Axisassociated with neuroinflammation.
+We found that Microglia express high levels of two mouse odorant receptors (ORs), Olfr110 and Olfr111, which recognize a pathogenic metabolite (Lee et al. 2020).
+Greater knowledge of these interactions could provide fundamental insight into the interface between the brain and immune system during brain infection and inflammation.
+This interaction induces microglial activation, suggesting a unique pathogen-derived metabolite-mediated Brain-Immune Axis associated with neuroinflammation.
 Conventional pattern recognition receptors involved in microglial activation are receptors for pathogen-derived macromolecules, including cell wall components, peptidoglycan, lipoteichoic acid, and flagellin.
-Our findings provide an alternative strategy for pathogen recognition by microglia that involves small metabolite–OR interactions.
+Our findings provide an alternative strategy for pathogen recognition by the brain that involves small metabolite–OR interactions.

 How to cite: